Smolations/polymerge/README.md

 ### Create a Notebook Repository

-The first thing you will need to do is create a notebook repository (if a team member has not done so already) following the structure given in the *Requirements* section above.
-Make sure the `laboratory.repo` file contains the correct URL for the laboratory repository that polymerge will manage with your polymer definitions.
+The first thing you will need to do is create a notebook repo (if a team member has not done so already) following the structure given in the *Requirements* section above.
+Make sure the `laboratory.repo` file contains the correct URL for the laboratory repository that polymerge will manage with your poly definitions.

 ### Add a Laboratory